 A Spy, or an Intelligence Officer, is a government servant who works to serve the interests of their country overseas.

-Their main job is to learn the intentions of people and form informed decisions to help government organizations in planning, operations, and HR functions.
+Their main job is to learn people's intentions and form informed decisions to help government organizations plan operations and HR functions.

-Strong physical and mental abilities, a disguised appearance, expertise in eavesdropping, and adherence to prescribed spyware protocols are some of the characteristics that specify a Spy.
+Good physical and mental abilities, a disguised appearance, expertise in eavesdropping, and adherence to prescribed spyware protocols are some characteristics that specify a Spy.

 2. What Does A Spy Do?